-- 2 x 270ml cans coconut milk, I prefer the Ayam brand (produces the best flavour and the cans are BPA free)
+- 540 ml canned coconut milk (2 x 270g cans) I prefer the Ayam brand (produces the best flavour and the cans are BPA free)

-- 2 teaspoons grass-fed or organic gelatin powder *my preferred source above
+- 2 tsp grass-fed or organic gelatin *my preferred source above

-- 2 tablespoons of rice malt syrup or maple syrup
+- 2 tbsp rice malt syrup or maple syrup

 - Place the coconut milk in a medium sized pot.